Max Miller (politician): Early career

-Trump administration
+First Trump administration

-After initially working for Marco Rubio's campaign for the 2016 Republican presidential nomination, Miller left the campaign in February 2016 and joined Donald Trump's 2016 presidential campaign.
-After working as a Trump campaign aide, Miller became a political appointee in the Trump administration.
+After working for Marco Rubio's campaign for the 2016 Republican presidential nomination, Miller joined Donald Trump's presidential campaign in February 2016.

+Miller was introduced to members of Trump's 2016 campaign by his cousin Eli Miller, who was a senior finance official for the campaign.
+After working as a campaign aide, Miller became a political appointee in the Trump administration.
 He was a confidential assistant in the United States Department of the Treasury in 2017, then a lead advance representative in the White House Office, and then associate director of the Presidential Personnel Office and special assistant to the president.

 In June 2020, Miller was among the aides who accompanied Trump on his photo op at St. John's Church; a month later, he was appointed "deputy campaign manager for presidential operations" on Trump's reelection campaign.
-A favorite of Trump, Miller praised him as "the greatest POTUS this country has ever had."
+He is a favorite of Trump, whom Miller has praised as "the greatest POTUS this country has ever had."
 He helped organize the 2020 Republican convention, and was a Trump negotiator for the presidential debates.

 In 2018, Miller was one of several Trump administration officials scrutinized for their inexperience and lack of qualifications.
-Miller's LinkedIn page falsely claimed that he was a Marine recruiter and that he had graduated from college in 2011 rather than in 2013.
+Miller's LinkedIn page falsely claimed that he had been a Marine recruiter and that he graduated from college in 2011 rather than in 2013.
 After The Washington Post raised questions about his biography, Miller removed the claims and called them mistakes made by a relative, who he said made the LinkedIn page on his behalf.
 Miller was appointed to the Holocaust Memorial Council by President Trump in December 2020.

 In 2020 and 2021, Miller promoted Trump's false claim that the 2020 presidential election was "rigged".
-In June 2021, referring to a pro-Trump mob's attack on the U.S. Capitol on January 6, 2021, Miller told The Washington Times, "What happened on January 6 was not an insurrection."
-In 2021, Trump appointed Miller to be one of 55 members of the board of trustees for the United States Holocaust Memorial Museum, an unpaid, part-time position.
+In June 2021, referring to the pro-Trump attack on the U.S. Capitol on January 6, 2021, Miller told The Washington Times, "What happened on January 6 was not an insurrection."
 In mid-December 2021, Miller was one of six people the January 6 committee subpoenaed to produce documents relating to the rally preceding the Capitol attack and deposed in January 2022.
+Miller testified that "what happened on that day is horrific," and insisted that he was being targeted for political reasons.
+The committee did not find him culpable of any wrongdoing.